Scale invariance vs conformal invariance: Examples

 \begin{itemize}

 \item Non-linear sigma model for a quasi-Ricci flat manifold by Hull and Townsend \cite{Hull:1985rc}

 Probably this is the first physical example in which the distinction between scale invariance and conformal invariance was emphasized (see also \cite{Tseytlin:1986tt}\cite{Shore:1986hk}\cite{Callan:1986jb}).
-They observed that in order to achieve the scale invariance of the non-linear sigma models in $d= 2$, whose action is $\mathcal{S}= \int d^2x \mathcal{G}_{IJ} (X) \partial_\mu X^I \partial^\mu X^J$ with $\mathcal{G}_{IJ}(X)$ being the metric for the target space $X$, we require that the target space metric must be quasi-Ricci flat \cite{Friedan:1980jm} in one-loop approximation:
+They observed that in order to achieve the scale invariance of the non-linear sigma models in $d= 2$, whose action is $\mathcal{S}= \int d^2x \mathcal{G}_{IJ} (X) \partial_\mu X^I \partial^\mu X^J$ with $\mathcal{G}_{IJ}(X)$ being the metric for the target space $\mathcal{M}$ and $X^I$ being the map from two-dimensional space-time to $\mathcal{M}$, we require that the target space metric must be quasi-Ricci flat \cite{Friedan:1980jm} in one-loop approximation:

 where $R_{IJ}(\mathcal{G}(X))$ is the target space Ricci-tensor and $V_I(X)$ is a certain (non-zero) vector field in the target space.
-On the other hand, the conformal invariance demands that the target space metric is Ricci flat (up to possible dilaton improvement terms).
+On the other hand, conformal invariance demands that the target space metric is Ricci flat (up to possible dilaton improvement terms).

 Here $\Phi(X)$ is a certain scalar in the target space, which can be removed by improvement.
-Note that the pull-back of the vector filed $V_B$ (i.e. $J_\mu = \partial_\mu X^I V_I(X)$) will be identified with the virial current.
+Note that the pull-back of the vector filed $V_I$ (i.e. $J_\mu = \partial_\mu X^I V_I(X)$) will be identified with the virial current.
 The condition for scale invariance is weaker than conformal invariance.

-As we will see, however, under certain assumptions, scale invariance must imply conformal invariance in two-dimensional non-linear sigma models.
-Indeed, it is a mathematical fact that any quasi-Ricci flat manifold $X$ must be Ricci flat when $X$ is compact, and therefore there is no scale invariant but non-conformal field theories realized by a compact non-linear sigma model.
+As we will see in section \ref{proof2}, however, under certain assumptions, scale invariance must imply conformal invariance in two-dimensional non-linear sigma models.
+Indeed, it is a mathematical fact that any quasi-Ricci flat manifold $\mathcal{M}$ must be Ricci flat when $\mathcal{M}$ is compact, and therefore there is no scale invariant but non-conformal field theories realized by a compact non-linear sigma model.
 We are delighted to know that the field theory theorem is in perfect agreement with the mathematical theorem on Riemannian geometry \cite{Polchinski:1987dy}.

 The two-dimensional black hole (Euclidean cigar geometry) is an example of conformal field theory whose target space is quasi-Ricci flat \cite{Witten:1991yr}:

 The target space is non-compact, and it solves (\ref{riccid}).
 It has an exact conformal field theory description by $SL(2,\mathbb{R})/U(1)$ coset model at level $k$.
 This type of quasi-Ricci flat space-time and its higher dimensional generalization was studied in \cite{Bonneau:1986if} (but they are all conformal invariant).